 In one way or another I’ve been trying to change the world through activism, the arts and the not-for-profit sector ever since I can remember.
 When I eventually faced my disillusion, disappointment and found myself close to burnout, a dear friend had the sense to ask me ‘so if you could do anything in the world for a job, what would it be?'

 Having experienced long periods of sexual dysfunction, poor and sometimes destructive relationships, and feeling a sense of unease in my body and in the world and yet still with a burning curiosity for all things sexual and relational, my reply was pretty clear: ‘I want to be some kind of sex therapist’.

 There followed an intense period of research, retraining and taking the necessary time and space to heal some of my own deep wounds.
 And through this I started to become the person I never dreamed was possible for me before.
-And now, here I am, continuing to grow and working with bodies; offering services that help people, in their bodies, to discover and expand their own sense of sexual pleasure, joy, aliveness and freedom and to deepen the connection with themselves, with others and with the world.
+And now, here I am, continuing to grow and working with people; offering services that help people, in their bodies, to discover and expand their own sense of sexual pleasure, joy, aliveness and freedom and to deepen the connection with themselves, with others and with the world.